iwilldev/hello_wasm/README.md

 You should be able to achieve the same results on Mac, Windows, or a BSD environment given you installed all dependencies properly.

+I followed most of this [Tutorial](https://developer.mozilla.org/en-US/docs/WebAssembly/Guides/Rust_to_Wasm) from the Mozilla Developer Network.
+That tutorial has more detailed instructions if you run into issues.
+I did not make this into an npm package.

 ## Installing Rust:
 First, follow the [Install Guide](https://rust-lang.org/tools/install/) here to install Rust using **rustup**.
 I used the Stable version and that is what you should be using as well.